lbrito1/blog/content/posts/2020-07-01-replacing_google_analytics_android.md

 It should be no surprise, then, that Google Analytics always felt immensely overkill.

 Its heartwarming to know that some nerd from Bhutan read one of my posts in the wee hours of the morning, but that is pretty much all I'm interested in.
 I could care less about Acquisition Treemaps, Audience Cohort Analysis or Behavior Flow.
 I'm not making those up: they're all real products available on Google Analytics.
-I have no idea of what any of those mean, and I'm 100% sure I don't need them.
+I have no idea of what any of those mean, yet I'm 100% sure I don't need them.

 <%= render('/image-nostretch.*', src: '/blog/assets/images/2020/visitor_count.jpeg', alt: "Visitor counter from the 90s.", caption: "Visitor counter from the 90s.") %>

-What I wanted was closer to the late 90s' visitor count GIF above (minus the embarrassment of publicity) than the "I'm the SEO manager at a intersitial online advertising network conglomerate" feeling of Google Analytics' unsightly dashboard:
+What I wanted was closer to the late 90s' visitor count GIF above (minus the embarrassment of publicity) than to the unsightly "Intersitial online advertising network conglomerate SEO dashboard" feeling of Google Analytics:

 <%= render('/image.*', src: '/blog/assets/images/2020/ga.png', alt: "Google Analytics dashboard.", caption: "Google Analytics dashboard.") %>